The campaign so far

 Thanks to you, we’ve had some success across the UK but we still need your help to scrap these charges for good in England.

-Hospital parking has been free in Wales since April 2008, except where trusts have external contracts in place.
-These trusts pledged to introduce free parking by 2011, and a report by the BBC Watchdog program in November 2012 found that only two health boards still had car parks which charged.
+Hospital parking has been free in Wales since April 2008, except where Health Boards have external contracts in place.
+By 2011 most hospitals in Wales had stopped charging for car parking.
+However a report by the BBC Watchdog program in November 2012 found that two health boards, the Hywel Dda Health Board and the Cardiff & Vale Health Board, still had car parks which charged.

 Parking is free for chemotherapy and radiotherapy patients.

 Parking is free except for at three Private Finance Initiative hospitals in Dundee, Edinburgh and Glasgow.